alisharafiiii/kol-discord/ENGAGEMENT_SYSTEM_README.md

 ## Overview

 This system tracks Twitter engagement for Discord users using a points-based reward system.
-Users connect their Twitter accounts and submit tweets for tracking.
-The system automatically checks for likes, retweets, and replies from other connected users and awards points based on tier-based rules.
+Users must be approved in the KOL management system before they can connect their Twitter accounts.
+The system automatically checks for likes, retweets, and replies from other connected users and awards points based on tier-based rules with configurable bonus multipliers.

+## Key Features

+### User Access Control
+- **Approved Users Only**: Users must be approved in the KOL management system before they can use the bot
+- **Automatic Role Assignment**: When connecting Twitter, users automatically receive the 'kol' role unless they have higher roles (admin, core, team)
+- **Role Hierarchy**: admin > core > team > kol > user

+### Tier-Based Scenarios
+Each tier has configurable presets that admins can customize:
+- **Daily Tweet Limits**: Control how many tweets users can submit per day
+- **Categories**: Define allowed tweet categories per tier
+- **Minimum Followers**: Set follower requirements (for future use)
+- **Bonus Multipliers**: Apply point multipliers to reward higher tiers

 ## Architecture